New South Wales K set

-The K sets are a class of electric multiple units (EMU) that currently operate on the Sydney Trains suburban network.
+The K sets are a class of double-decker electric multiple units (EMU) that operate on the Sydney Trains suburban network in New South Wales, Australia.
 Built by A Goninan & Co, the K sets first entered service in 1981 operating under the State Rail Authority, and later CityRail.
+The first set entered service as 8 car R1 (not used for 6 car trains until 1984).

+When R sets later started to include sets made up of older Comeng and Goninan stock, the newer Goninan sets were retargeted as K sets and later reduced to four cars.
 The carriages are of stainless steel, double deck construction and share much of their design with the older S sets.

-34 of the 40 K sets originally built (160 carriages) remain in service as of September 2025.
-The K sets are currently the second oldest in the Sydney Trains fleet (including intercity trains), and the oldest in the Suburban fleet.
+In June 2026, the K sets were temporarily suspended from service due to vandalism and security-related concerns.
+The K set will receive a farewell tour from 28 September–2 October and 5 October for the Transport Heritage Expo.

 Design and construction

-The K sets were the first New South Wales suburban trains to be air conditioned and have headlights.
+The K sets were the first New South Wales suburban trains to be air-conditioned and have headlights.

 Two orders were placed for the K sets with all manufactured between 1981 and 1985 by A Goninan & Co in Broadmeadow: